-Genetics plays major role in victimization in elementary schoolJanuary 16th, 2013 in Psychology & Psychiatry /
+Genetics plays major role in victimization in elementary schoolJanuary 16, 2013 in Medicine & Health / Psychology & Psychiatry

 Genetics plays a major role in peer rejection and victimization in early elementary school, according to a study recently published on the website of the journal Child Development by a team directed by Dr. Michel Boivin, a research professor at Université Laval's School of Psychology.